tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-vm-watch.md

 #### Enabling / disabling signal execution

-The signals to be executed can be controlled using the `signalFilters` field.
-This field contains the following subfields:
+By default, only the core group signals <link> are enabled.
+However, the `signalFilters` property can be used to control and configure the signals to be executed.
+This property includes the following subfields.

 | **Subfields** | **Description** |
 |---|------|